developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 ALTER TABLE <dataset_path> REFRESH METADATA
 ```

-## Enable Automatic Formatting of Data[​](#enable-automatic-formatting-of-data "Direct link to Enable Automatic Formatting of Data")
+## Enable Automatic Formatting of Data

 You can configure a source to automatically format the data located in the source to tables when a user triggers a query on the data for the first time.